-This is a range-of-motion exercise, which you can do while watching TV, or sitting on your desk, according to the University of Wisconsin School of Medicine and Public Health.
+This is a range-of-motion exercise, which you can do while watching TV, or sitting at your desk, according to the University of Wisconsin School of Medicine and Public Health.
 It’s a simple process where you just have to trace the alphabet with your toes to encourage movement in your ankles from any direction.
 Do this at least three times a day.
 It will take less than three minutes to complete.

 You may do this exercise in the privacy of your bedroom or office.
 Lie down on your back and then slowly bend your legs close to your chest.
 Next, slightly raise one leg in the air and point your toes across like a ballerina.
 Slowly rotate the foot of the raised leg clockwise and counterclockwise.
 Try not to move your leg as you do the circles and feel your hamstring getting tighter.

 Improve the strength of your calf with this exercise.
 It will enable you to control your body better when shifting weight.
 To do this, stand up with your legs apart.
-Slowly lift your heels as you put the weight on your toes.
+Slowly lift your heels as you put your weight on your toes.
 Ensure that your ankle is in a neutral position for good balance.

 As a variation to the calf raises, you may do a single-leg calf raise alternately, per the American Council of Exercise.
 To do this, hold your leg up with the knees slightly bent for 20 to 30 seconds.
 If you feel your legs shaking this is actually good for your muscles.
 In due time when you’ve mastered your balance, the shaking will be minimized.